2018 Dollar Tree Rachael Ray Double Ridge Orange Glazed Ceramic Plate.

 As always, please let me know if you have any questions!

-Thank you for reading and for sharing my posts.
-[When you share my posts I earn $$ to help cover the costs the independent consumer goods testing I do!]
+Thank you for reading and for sharing Lead Safe Mama’s work.
+(When you share our posts and articles, Lead Safe Mama, LLC earns $$$ to help cover the costs of the independent consumer goods testing we do!)

-If you want to donate to help me do this kind of testing (where I buy stuff new at a store to test), to “Chip-In” [via PayPal or with a credit card] Click HERE or you can contribute on GoFundME [LINK.]
-As an example, this Dollar Tree store trip cost me about $60 including the stuff and the transportation – not including the cost of testing and childcare.
+If you want to donate and help with this kind of testing (where we buy stuff new at a store to test), you can “Chip-In” (via PayPal or with a credit card) by clicking HERE, or you can contribute on GoFundMe (LINK).
+As an example, this Dollar Tree trip cost me about $60, including the stuff and the transportation, not including the cost of testing and childcare.

 Tamara Rubin